awaisnaz/vistek/README.md

 1. Gun s3 instability issues.
 2. Unregistered pays successfully and gets report.
 But their account remains inactive.
 Check into that, and overall other dom variables.
+3. put database function should append, not replace.
+4. vdi process variables also.

 DONE:
 1. Solved issues indicated by Bilal.